-The one thing that some seem to ignore is that in order to walk the Inca Trail to Machu Picchu you need to get government permits.
-These are usually put on sale at the beginning of the year, and only sold to approved tour companies (any company running the Inca Trail to Machu Picchu must have a license, which is renewed each year).
+In order to walk the Inca Trail you need to get government permits.
+These are usually put on sale at the beginning of the year, and only sold to approved tour companies (any company running the Inca Trail must have a license, which is renewed each year).

 With so many people wanting to do the Inca Trail hike, and not enough permits to meet the request, these are sold in a matter of days.
-If you are keen on doing it, think of a suitable date and start making enquiries, and book your Inca Trail between December and January at the latest – no matter when you intend to do it in the year.
+If you are keen on doing it, think of a suitable date, start making enquiries, and book your Inca Trail between December and January at the latest – no matter when you intend to do it in the year.

 As you won’t be refunded and won’t be able to transfer your permit to a different date or another person, you must be absolutely sure that you can do the Inca Trail on the set dates.

 When to walk the Inca Trail to Machu Picchu

 There really is no straightforward answer to this question – sorry!
 There are two seasons in Peru – the dry season and the rain (or wet) season.

-Rainy Season (November to April)
+Rainy Season (mid October to beginning of April)

-However, other months get significantly more rain.
+Other months get significantly more rain.

-The main perk of walking the Machu Picchu hike in the rainy season is that there are less people on the trail, and less people in Machu Picchu.
-Because of that, you may also be able to find a better deal and a spot even if you don’t book months in advance – but remember, I did my hike in April and by then everything was sold out all the way until October!
+The main perk of walking the Machu Picchu hike in the rainy season is that there are less people on the trail, and less people overall in Machu Picchu (though don’t expect to have the site to yourself).

-GOOD TO KNOW: The Inca Trail is closed in February for maintenance purposes.
+The Inca Trail is closed in February for maintenance purposes.

-Dry Season (May to October)
+Dry Season (end of April to beginning of October)

 Inca Trail to Machu Picchu costs

-The prices of the Inca Trail to Machu Picchu vary depending on the company that runs the trek and on what’s included in the package.
+The prices of the Inca Trail vary depending on the company that runs the trek and on what’s included in the package.
 The least you can expect to pay is around $700 USD – anything cheaper than that, you probably want to avoid the company.

-GOOD TO KNOW: You will have to pay a deposit to secure your Inca Trail permit.
+You will have to pay a deposit to secure your Inca Trail permit.

-The basic one includes your Inca Trail permit; transportation to the starting point; accommodation in tents for the duration of the hike; all meals and some snacks; drinking water; the services a team of guides, porters and chefs; admission ticket to Machu Picchu as well as a guided tour of the site; and a train / bus ride back to Cuzco.
+The basic one includes your Inca Trail permit; transportation to the starting point; accommodation in tents for the duration of the hike; all meals and some snacks; drinking water; a guide, porters and chefs; admission ticket to Machu Picchu as well as a guided tour of the site; and a train and bus ride back to Cuzco.